TrevisanGMW/hello-github/folder/README.md

 * `python-scripts`: contains scripts written in Python

 ## Installation
-`Auto Installation`
+`Auto Installation`:

 This script collection comes with an auto installer (setup.bat) you can simply download it, run the setup and reopen Maya.
 Here is how you do it in more details:
+1. Close Maya (in case it's opened).
-1. Download the latest release (or clone this repository).
+2. Download the latest release (or clone this repository).
-2. Un-zip (Decompress) the file you downloaded. (the setup won't work if it's still compressed)
+3. Un-zip (Decompress) the file you downloaded. (the setup won't work if it's still compressed)
-3. Open "setup.bat".
+4. Open "setup.bat".
 (It will show you the options - "Install, Uninstall and About")
-4. Type "1" for installing and press enter.
+5. Type "1" for installing and press enter.
-5. Restart Autodesk Maya.
+6. Restart Autodesk Maya.

 If you want, you can now delete the downloaded/extracted files (as they have already been installed)

-`Manual Installation`
+`Manual Installation`:

 In case you need/want to manually install the scripts.
 It's also a pretty straightforward process.
-1. Close Maya
+1. Close Maya (in case it's opened).
 2. Un-zip (Decompress) the file you downloaded.
 3. Move all the contents from the folders "mel-scripts" and "python-scripts" to your scripts folder (usually located under the path below):
-C:\Users\USERNAME\Documents\maya\VERSION\scripts\
+<b>C:\Users\USERNAME\Documents\maya\VERSION\scripts\</b>
-4. In case you don't want to replace an already existing "userSetup.mel" script (inside your scripts folder), you can easily merge them by opening the existing one and adding the line:
+4. In case you don't want to replace an already existing <b>"userSetup.mel"</b> script (inside your scripts folder), you can easily merge them by opening the existing one and adding the line: <b>"source "gt_tools_menu.mel";"</b>

-source "gt_tools_menu.mel";
+(Without quotation marks)

 (This command adds the menu when Maya opens)
 5. Restart Autodesk Maya.